|Home | Network Reviews | Carrier Pros & Cons | Local Reports | Carrier Archives | Noise|

 Cross Wireless is a small CDMA carrier, part of the Cross Telephone Company of eastern Oklahoma.
 They have Regional and National plans which are a little cheaper than average.
 They offer a large variety of Unlimited plans including Nationwide Data.
 They are adding 4G Data but they only offer a small number of phones.
 As part of the local telephone company their customer service is above average but don't yet offer bundles with their other communications services. .
 We have no coverage reports for their network.
 They also offer wireless broadband access for home as well as Lifeline plans with several add-on features available.
 Cross also offers cellular service as Bravado Wireless in areas east of Tulsa.

 Phoenix is the cellular service of the Oklahoma Western Telephone Company, which is located in southeast Oklahoma, despite the name.
 They operate a GSM wireless network with adequate Local coverage, some of it at 3G.
-Phoenix offers a large selection of plans that include National roaming and Lifeline plans.
+Phoenix offers a large selection of plans that include National roaming and Lifeline plans, however, the Lifeline plans at $20 and over are the most expensive we've found.
 Communication bundles are available.
-They have very few phone choices and there appears to be little smartphone support.
+They have very few phone choices and there appears to be no smartphone support.
 Getting information from this company is a real challenge.
 The wireless products they offer seems to be mostly an extension to their wireline services.
-Hey, the web site is back!

 Pine serves the southeast quadrant of Oklahoma.
 This GSM carrier has generous Local and National plans.
 They offer a large number of phone models including Smart phones and the iPhone.
 Coverage is very good in most areas, some or all of it is 4G - LTE.
 They offer both Local and Nationwide plans, Data prices are very competitive and they offer hot spot and wireless home Internet service.
 They offer 18-month contracts as well as 2 years.
 Pine Cellular is related to the Pine Telephone Company and offers some bundle discounts.